polytomic/terraform-provider-polytomic/docs/resources/salesforce_connection.md

 Required:

-- `client_id` (String, Sensitive)
+- `client_id` (String, Sensitive) Client ID
-- `client_secret` (String, Sensitive)
+- `client_secret` (String, Sensitive) Client Secret
 - `domain` (String) The Salesforce instance's login domain, e.g. acmecorp.my.salesforce.com

 Optional:

 - `connect_mode` (String) Default: browser (i.e. oauth through Polytomic).
 If 'code' is specified, the response will include an auth_code for the user to enter when completing authorization.
 NOTE: when supplying client_id and client_secret the connect mode must be 'api'.
-- `daily_api_calls` (Number) The daily Salesforce API call cap that Polytomic should adhere to.
+- `daily_api_calls` (Number) Daily call limit

+    The daily Salesforce API call cap that Polytomic should adhere to.
-- `enable_multicurrency_lookup` (Boolean) If incremenetal mode for bulk-syncing from Salesforce formula fields is enabled, setting this to true extends support to accurate currency conversions.
+- `enable_multicurrency_lookup` (Boolean) Enable multicurrency source field support

+    If incremenetal mode for bulk-syncing from Salesforce formula fields is enabled, setting this to true extends support to accurate currency conversions.
-- `enable_tooling` (Boolean) If true, expose objects from the Salesforce Tooling API in the Polytomic bulk sync source object list.
+- `enable_tooling` (Boolean) Enable support for Tooling API

+    If true, expose objects from the Salesforce Tooling API in the Polytomic bulk sync source object list.
-- `enforce_api_limits` (Boolean) If true, Polytomic will restrict itself to a fixed daily cap of Salesforce API calls enforced by the number in daily_api_calls.
+- `enforce_api_limits` (Boolean) Enforce API limits

+    If true, Polytomic will restrict itself to a fixed daily cap of Salesforce API calls enforced by the number in daily_api_calls.
 - `oauth_refresh_token` (String, Sensitive)
-- `username` (String)
+- `username` (String) Salesforce user